comprobo25/comprobo25.github.io/index.md

   - image_path: website_graphics/rviz_mapping_frontpage.png
     alt: "The Neato robot in the simulated Guantlet world with a small number of laser scans collected to localize."
     excerpt: "
    The Robot localization project is a scaffolded assignment for students to learn about the particle filter algorithm.
-Along the way the will learn some basics of Bayesian inference and some new ROS tools and workflows.
+Along the way they will learn some basics of Bayesian inference and some new ROS tools and workflows.

     ### Supporting Documents